 Frederick Wolf was a life- long Mansfield area resident.
 He was born April 22, 1914, and died March 11, 2005.
 He founded the Mansfield Choral Society in 1933, and was the Director of the volunteer community singing group for 56 years.
 He remained as Director Emeritus after stepping down, and continued to di- rect the song “Let There Be Peace on Earth” at the end of each concert.
 His colleagues remembered him as an admirable musician with a great love for choral music.
 As a director, he expected and got the best out of each section of the group.
 The Mansfield Choral Society established an award in his memory

-Richland Academy is honored to be able to continue this legacy by offering a Vocal music scholarship to a student interested in participating in private lessons at RIchland Academy this fall.
+Richland Academy is honored to be able to continue this legacy by offering a Vocal music scholarship to a student interested in participating in private lessons at RIchland Academy of the Arts during the Fall 2019-Spring 2020 semesters.